enjalot/blockbuilder-search-index/README.md

 coffee gallery.coffee data/unconf.csv data/out.json
 ```

-## ElasticSearch
+## Elasticsearch

-Once you have a list of gists (either `data/gist-meta.json`, `data/latest.json` or otherwise) and you've downloaded the content to `data/gist-files/` you can index the gists to ElasticSearch:
+Once you have a list of gists (either `data/gist-meta.json`, `data/latest.json` or otherwise) and you've downloaded the content to `data/gist-files/` you can index the gists to Elasticsearch:
 ```
 coffee elasticsearch.coffee
 # index from a specific file